 The Issuer believes that the following factors may affect its ability to fulfil its obligations under Notes issued under the Programme.
-Most of these factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.

-In addition, factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme are also described below.
+In addition, factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme and which may or may not occur are also described below.